joe-antognini/joe-antognini.github.io/_drafts/consciousness.md

 mind these days.
 Back in the 1980s John Searle cast doubt on the computational theory of consciousness with the [Chinese Room argument][13], and today it seems that most philosophers accept its validity.
 But this position is not universal.
-There are a number of objections to Searle's argument.
-And it certainly does not appear that the consensus within the tech world matches the consensus among philosophers.
+Some philosophers have raised a number of objections to Searle's argument.
+And it certainly does not appear that the consensus within the tech world matches the consensus among philosophers, since the notion that computers will one day attain consciousness is still popular.

 My purpose in this blog post is to outline another argument against the idea that consciousness can be reduced to computation.
-This is the so-called "[triviality argument][16]," which is less famous than the Chinese Room argument (perhaps because the name is not as catchy), but which I think refutes the computational theory of consciousness at a more fundamental level.
+This is the so-called "[triviality argument][16]."
+It is less famous than the Chinese Room argument (perhaps because the name is not as catchy), but I think it refutes the computational theory of consciousness at a more fundamental level.

 ## Some preliminaries